Erica Schultz: Writing

 In February 2020, Schultz was announced as an editor for Mad Cave Studios.
 In May 2021, Schultz launched a Kickstarter campaign to fund an original graphic novel titled The Deadliest Bouquet.
 Near the end of 2021, Aftershock Comics announced a new series for 2022 titled Bylines in Blood co-written by Schultz and Van Jensen.
 Then in December 2021, Marvel provided a free digital comic book in collaboration with Citizen titled The Power of Light written by Schultz.

 In May 2022, Image Comics announced that The Deadliest Bouquet would be re-released as monthly issues published by Image in August.
-In July, Marvel released Moon Knight Black, White & Blood #3 featuring Schultz's short story "Wrong Turn" focused on Jake Lockley, illustrated by artist David Lopez.
+In July, Marvel Comics released Moon Knight Black, White & Blood #3 featuring Schultz's short story "Wrong Turn" focused on Jake Lockley, illustrated by artist David Lopez.
 This issue was nominated for a 2023 Eisner Award for Best Single Issue.
-During the 2022 New York Comic Con, Marvel revealed that Schultz would write a 5-issue miniseries, X-23: Deadly Regenesis as well as a new miniseries called Hallows' Eve, with both comic books to release in March 2023.
+During the 2022 New York Comic Con, Marvel revealed that Schultz would write a five-issue miniseries, X-23: Deadly Regenesis as well as a new miniseries called Hallows' Eve, with both comic books to release in March 2023.

 In April 2023, Marvel revealed that Schultz would write What If...?
 Dark: Moon Knight #1 with art by Edgar Salazar to be released in August of that year.
 Then in May 2023, Marvel announced that Schultz would write Amazing Spider-Man Annual #1 also coming in August 2023, with art by Julian Shaw.
 Also in May, Schultz, along with other colleagues, received a 2023 Will Eisner Comic Industry Award nomination for their comic book Moon Knight Black, White & Blood #3 in the category of Best Single Issue/One Shot.
 In the latter half of 2023, Mad Cave Studios released Jennie Wood and Dozerdraws' graphic novel Paper Planes under their Maverick imprint, edited by Schultz.
 In the fall of 2023, Schultz was revealed to be the writer of Daredevil: Gang War as part of the larger, Amazing Spider-Man crossover event.
 At NYCC 2023, the Todd McFarlane panel announced that Schultz would be the first woman to write a Spawn book in the history of the franchise.
 The new series Rat City with artist Zé Carlos would launch in Spring 2024.